sunlyse/crazydrawing/README.md

 [crazydrawing.space](http://crazydrawin.space/)

 A fun exercise for getting out of creative blocks.
 Helps to get into the process of making new and unusual ideas.

+### Who is it for

+We have created this exercise for ourselves and those who want to find ways to overcome creative blocks or get into the mood of generating new ideas easily.
+We hope it can be useful for anyone who seeks to find a fun way to **connect to their inner child** and open their mind.

+The exercise is free and available for everyone here [crazydrawing.space](http://crazydrawin.space/).

 ### How it works